By Robert Field, Editor and Publisher

 The State Environmental Protection Agency insisted that the overflow of untreated sewage during heavy rainfalls be prevented at the sewer treatment plants along the Conestoga Creek (River).
 The cause is the century old combined storm water and sanitary sewer lines serving portions of Lancaster City.

 At a private meeting requested by Mayor Rick Gray, I offered to have engineers look for economical approaches for improvements so as to negotiate a multi-year program with the EPA.
 (I had assisted a sewer authority elsewhere to successfully deal with EPA by such an approach.)
 Instead the Gray administration simply ‘kicked the can down the road’ with talk of roof top gardens and the like and ran the risk of so frustrating EPA.
 At a future date, a crushingly expensive project, all at one time, may be mandated.
 Meanwhile there is periodic flooding of lower levels of buildings in the downtown area.

 6) PENNSYLVANIA ACADEMY OF MUSIC:

-Looking back from the vantage point of old age (82), perhaps I was naïve to have thought that powerful people and those they had put in power would seek ways to accomplish goals in inexpensive, altruistic ways.
+Looking back from the vantage point of old age (82), perhaps I was naïve to have thought that powerful people and those they had put in charge would seek ways to accomplish goals in inexpensive, altruistic ways.
 This probably has rarely been the case although Charlie Smithgall may have pulled it off with Clipper Stadium.

 So let’s hear it for “greed, politics and OPM”.

-In any case, charming and convenient downtown Lancaster was in the path of the gentrification that is taking place across the country as young people move back into the downtown areas.
+In any case, charming and convenient Lancaster was in the path of the gentrification that is taking place across the country as young people move back into the downtown areas.
 How long this demographic trend will last is anyone’s guess.